ccamel/awesome-ccamel/README.md

 - [glideapps/quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
 - [golangci/golangci-lint-action](https://github.com/golangci/golangci-lint-action) - Official GitHub Action for golangci-lint from its authors
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
+- [gracefullight/docusaurus-plugins](https://github.com/gracefullight/docusaurus-plugins) - Enhance your Docusaurus website with this collection of script plugins.
+This monorepo contains easy-to-install and configure plugins that will help you get the most out of your website. 📚🦖
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [graphql-compose/graphql-compose-elasticsearch](https://github.com/graphql-compose/graphql-compose-elasticsearch) - Hide Elastic Search REST API behind GraphQL.
 - [graphql-hive/console](https://github.com/graphql-hive/console) - Hive Console is a GraphQL platform: schema registry, analytics and gateway for GraphQL federation and other GraphQL APIs